carbon-language/carbon-lang/clang-tools-extra/docs/cpp11-migrate.rst

-.. index:: clang-modernize

 ============================
 C++11 Migrator User's Manual
 ============================

-This tool has been renamed :program:`clang-modernize`.
+This tool has been renamed :doc:`clang-modernize <clang-modernize>`.